Soham-Debnath/Python-patterns/README.md

-# These codes showcase pattern printing in Python.
+# These codes showcase pattern printing.